tommy-iasia/handmade-react-chart/src/splines/README.md

 ## Advanced Spline Chart

-With the [above knowledge](#svg-path), you can draw an [AdvancedSplineChart](samples/AdvancedChart.tsx) without any difficulty.
+With the [above knowledge](#svg-path), you can draw any [AdvancedSplineChart](samples/AdvancedChart.tsx) without difficulty.

-In fact, a chart is just layers of SVG for splines, layers of DIV for axes and a bunch of DIV for labels stacking together.
+In fact, a chart is just layers of [SVG](#svg-path) for splines, layers of DIV for axes and a bunch of DIV for labels stacking together.

 ```html
 <div class="handmadeReactChart-splines-cores-Chart">